magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 The `"version"` key indicates the highest version of this Dilated File Transfer protocol that the peer understands.
 There is currently only one version: `1`.

+    XXX: Brian Warner also notes that a list-of-versions may be a good/better approach (even if the result "a single version"); see the Dilation version-negotiation.

 The `"mode"` key indicates the desired mode of the peer.
 It has one of three values:
 * `"send"`: the peer will only send files (similar to classic transfer protocol)